reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

 <img src="/img/buildkite-cd-run.png" alt="png of pipeline run"/>

-# Next steps
+# Summary

-We wanted to set up Buildkite deployment pipelines to both simplify deployments and automate repeated manual work.
-We now have pipelines that will allow us to deploy manually, deploy automatically, and deploy a specified tag of a docker image.
-When we deploy to the staging instance we still have to manually check the newly deployed version works.
+We wanted to set up Buildkite deployment pipelines to simplify deployments, automate repetative manual work, and identify when we break compatibility between different components.
+We now have a pipeline that will allow us to deploy any tag of a docker image in a few clicks from one centralised place.
+This should encourage frequent integration and enable all members of the development and research teams to release changes.
+We can also trigger deployments automatically whenever a component is updated, meaning that we can see the latest version of all of the components of the app and how they work together.

+When we deploy we still have to manually check the new version works.
 This is slow and prone to missing regressions.
-When we deploy a new feature we manually check it, but we don't necessarily check all other parts of the app.
+When a new feature is deployed we manually check it, but we don't necessarily check all other parts of the app.
 Bugs can be introduced which we only know about when users report issues or we notice errors in the logs.
-We could take the automation a step further by writing browser tests that run after the deployment.
+We are planning on automatically running browser tests against the newly deployed instances to give us early feedback on any regressions.